 Decisions are granted on a rolling basis throughout the cycle until the class is filled.
 The OTCAS opens in July.
 We highly encourage applicants to apply well in advance of the application deadline.
 We will contact academically eligible applicants via e-mail to schedule an admission interview (provided space is still available).
 Decisions include: Offer of Admission, Denied Admission, Hold for Grades and Waitlist.

 Prerequisites must be completed by the time the student enters Thomas Jefferson University.
 You do not need to have your prerequisites completed before you apply, but the majority should be completed before an admissions decision can be made.
+Prerequisite courses for the program are measured on the semester credit scale; courses taken on the quarter credit scale will be converted to the semester credit scale.
 You may also earn credits through standardized tests, including the College-Level Examination Program (CLEP) and Advanced Placement (AP).
 Earned credits through standardized tests are subject to approval.

 Questions about Prerequisites can be directed to:

 OT Observation Hours